About SIG AH

 — Mission statement rev. Ralph Dumain, ca. 2000

-SIG AH has presented programs as a Special Interest Group since it was chartered in 1968 by the Association for Information Science.
-Read more on our History page.
+SIG AH has presented programs as a Special Interest Group since it was chartered in 1968 by our parent society.
+Read more about these programs in our Newsletters.
 We debuted our logo (above) at the 2011 ASIS&T Annual Meeting in New Orleans.
 Read more about digital humanities (DH) topics in the April/May 2012 issue of the ASIST Bulletin, guest edited by our SIG Chair, and peruse our DH-related Resources page.
 Check out our ASIST Activities page for current events!

 Since 1937, the Association for Information Science and Technology (ASIS&T) has been the society for information professionals leading the search for new and better theories, techniques, and technologies to improve access to information.
 The mission of the Association for Information Science and Technology is to advance the information sciences and related applications of information technology by providing focus, opportunity, and support to information professionals and organizations.